Web Standards and Guidelines

 - Large amounts of text should not be centered on a web page.
 This makes it difficult to read on the page.
 Text should be flush left.

-- Default color for text must be a dark color, preferably black.
-Background color on inside pages must be light, preferably white.
-This allows the page to be printed and easily read.
+- Default color for text must be a dark color, with a light background color.
+This allows pages to be printed and easily read.

 - Do not use blinking text for any reason.